How to Set Up Blogger Settings – A to Z | For Beginners

 You can add simple message as well as HTML code.
 There are specially-designed Custom 404 page templates that you can add here.
 You can find free 404 page HTML templates Here.

-You can also use this HTML code that we have created to show Custom 404 Message and alternate solution.
+You can also use this HTML code that I have created to show Custom 404 Message and alternate solution.
 Simply Copy & Paste the code.
 Don’t forget to change the Email Address.

 <h1 style="color:red">Oops!
 404 :( Page Not Found</h1> <h2> The Page You're Looking For Has Been Removed, Had Its Name Changed OR Is Temeporarily Unavailable </h2> <ul style="font-size:18px"> <li><a href="/">Return to Home Page & Explore There</a> <b> | OR</b> </li> <li>Send Us An Email About The Page You're Looking For At: <b>email@example.com </b></li> </ul>